HumaRobotics/rosbash/README.md

-    cm     # Finds the root folder of your workspace, run catkin_make and comes back to current folder rosrefresh    # Rebuilds the index of packages in your workspace (useful if your packages are not seen) urdf_show baxter.urdf     # Display the URDF model in the GUI xacro_show baxter.xacro     # Generates the URDF from XACRO and display it in GUI
+    cm     # Finds the root folder of your workspace, run catkin_make and comes back to current folder rosrefresh    # Rebuilds the index of packages in your workspace (useful if your packages are not seen) urdf_show gita.urdf     # Display the URDF model in the GUI xacro_show gita.xacro     # Generates the URDF from XACRO and display it in GUI rn # rosnode list
+    rni # rosnode info
+    rte # rostopic echo
+    rtl # rostopic list
+    rti # rostopic info